nezvers/Godot_tutorials/README.md

 # Godot Tutorials EN
-This is collection of Godot engine tutorial makers, not dev log makers.
+This is a collection of Godot engine tutorial makers, not dev log makers.
 Tutorials need to be easily seen on provided platform.
 Has at least 3 tutorials on recent major Godot version.

 | Name          | Youtube | Website | Begginer friendly |
 | --- | --- | --- | --- |